-It is important to know that both partners must be able to understand what is taking place at the wedding ceremony, as this is considered a legally binding contract.
+Both partners must understand what is taking place at the wedding ceremony; this is a legally binding contract.
 Therefore, if you or your partner do not speak fluent German, you will need to arrange to have a certified interpreter present at the ceremony.
 The translator cannot be one of the betrothed.
-Your local registry office can help you find someone suitable or you can use book the services of a professional interpreter through lingoking.
+Your local registry office can help you find someone suitable or you can book the services of a professional interpreter through lingoking.

 Top wedding locations in Germany

 Traditionally, couples in Germany married in their local church.
 However, now there is an increasing trend among young people to look for quirky wedding venues in which to hold their ceremony.